Attachment Too Large? Shrink Your Photos a Third — No Quality Loss, No Upload

 Why the obvious fixes don’t actually work

 “Apple Mail’s ‘Small’ option.”
-This resizes your photos — shrinks the actual dimensions — not just the file size.
+This resizes your photos — shrinks the actual pixel dimensions — not just the file size.
 If your recipient wants to print one or zoom in later, that detail is gone permanently.

-And you can do this entirely in your browser, with nothing uploaded anywhere.
+The best part: the whole thing happens in your browser, with nothing uploaded anywhere.

 Every major email client has rendered WebP natively for years: